Requirements for Testing

 - Provide the SSID to the student via a private Zoom meeting—or other meeting software—when meeting with the student individually.

-- Call the student or parent or guardian and provide the SSID over the phone.
+- Call the student or parent/guardian and provide the SSID over the phone.

 The means of sending SSIDs is not limited to those in the previous list.
-LEA ELPAC coordinators should contact CalTAC to confirm whether another method is permissible.
+LEA ELPAC coordinators should contact the assigned LEA Success Agent to confirm whether another method is permissible.
 LEAs are responsible for determining the best way to provide SSIDs while still maintaining confidentiality.